GSA/cto-website/_playbooks/database.md

 * **Scaling** up or out without direct cost/license restrictions

 By implementing open-source databases, you can yield a **lower total cost of ownership**, and shift the **cost burden** from upfront licensing to **implementation** and **customization**.

+Also consider any **encryption requirements** when selecting a viable open source database engine.
+Applications with Personally Identifiable Information (PII) or Payment Card Information (PCI) data may have Transparent Data Encryption (TDE) or Cell-Level Encryption (CLE) requirements.
+Thoroughly research which encryption features are supported by the to-be database engine.

 ## Iterate